Data-driven modeling of multiscale phenomena with applications to fluid turbulence: Results

 Generally, each of the $L_k^{(\alpha)},C_k^{(\alpha)},R_k^{(\alpha)}$ tensors must be approximated well for $Q_k^{(\alpha)}$ to be accurately modeled.
 To this end, we distinguish tensors that are \textit{resolvable}---those that can be parameterized effectively in terms of the respective $\bar{q}^{(\gamma)}$ and $\bar{q}^{(\beta)}$ with the moment expansion on the coarse grid---and \textit{unresolvable}---those that cannot.
 This notion of resolvability generalizes to arbitrary systems (with quadratic nonlinearities), as the moment expansion is a formal series expansion and does not rely on the system.
 Moreover the hierarchical scaling $L_k^{(\alpha)} = O((\Delta/\ell_c)^2),\ C_k^{(\alpha)} = O((\Delta/\ell_c)^4),\ R_k^{(\alpha)} = O((\Delta/\ell_c)^6)$ holds generally, too. $L^{(\alpha)}_k$ is a function of resolved scales by definition and hence requires no explicit modeling---one can use either its moment expansion or its definition.
 This is the path conventional SGS models tend to follow while ignoring contributions from $C_k^{(\alpha)}$ and $R_k^{(\alpha)}$.

 $C_k^{(\alpha)}$ and $R_k^{(\alpha)}$ generally require modeling, since both components formally depend on the subgrid scales.
 However, it may be the case that either (or both) can be parameterized effectively with the moment expansion.
 The resolvability of each $C_k^{(\alpha)}$ and $R_k^{(\alpha)}$ can be determined by performing iterative inhomogeneous regression and inspecting the structure of the inferred parameterizations and the associated residuals.
 It is possible for all $L^{(\alpha)}_k,C^{(\alpha)}_k, R^{(\alpha)}_k$ tensors to be parameterized by the moment expansion with adequate accuracy if the spectra of the respective tensors decay quickly enough.
 In such a case, no additional equations are needed to close the system.
 Note that, even if $R_k^{(\alpha)}$ is found to be unresolvable in terms of $\bar{q}^{(\gamma)}$ and $\bar{q}^{(\beta)}$, it may still be possible to express $C_k^{(\alpha)}$ in terms of $\bar{q}^{(\gamma)}$, $\bar{q}^{(\beta)}$ and $R_k^{(\alpha)}$.
+It should be cautioned that it is not guaranteed that accurate evolution equations (or parameterizations) for all the modeled variables can be found.
+This is the largest uncertainty inherent in this framework.

 We should emphasize a practical issue that is critical to the success of data-driven modeling but can be easily overlooked.
 It is of utmost importance that all the variables are projected onto the coarse grid before any functional relations are inferred using SPIDER; it is insufficient to only filter the variables.
 Indeed, the filtering operation is invertible in the spatially continuous case (or on a grid sufficiently fine to resolve the solutions of the fundamental equations).
 Specifically, the moment expansion can be used to recover the original variables---and hence the subgrid scales---from their filtered versions with high accuracy on a fine grid.
 As a consequence of this (as well as the fast scaling of the $C$ and especially $R$ component of closure variables with $\Delta$), testing SGS models on fine grids is rather meaningless and should be conducted on grids substantially coarser than those needed to fully resolve the solutions of the fundamental equations.